spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-labels.md

 tags: ["clusters", "cluster management"]
 ---

-Node labels provide the ability to specify which nodes pods should be scheduled on.
-This ability can be useful in scenarios where pods should be co-located or executed on dedicated hardware.
+Node labels provide pods the ability to specify which nodes they should be scheduled on.
+This ability can be useful in scenarios where pods should be co-located or executed on dedicated resources.
 Labels are optional configurations, as the scheduler will automatically place pods across nodes.

-Palette allows you to apply node labels during cluster provisioning, and can also be modified after the cluster is deployed.
+Palette allows you to apply node labels during cluster provisioning.
+Once the cluster is in a healthy state, labels can be modified on the **Nodes** tab of the cluster details page.

 This guide covers the Palette UI flow.

 :::info